nicolaDeCristofaro/punk-gpu-lab/README.md

 ### 6. Connect to Your EC2 Instance via AWS Toolkit in VS Code

+TODO: wait for the EC2 status check to be completed -> 3/3 checks passed > to to do command to loop over

 Once your infrastructure is deployed, you can connect to the EC2 instance using the AWS Toolkit extension in VS Code.

 #### Step 1: Open AWS Toolkit in VS Code